 Molinetto della Croda Watermill

-Continue west to Refrontolo, where you can make a short detour north to Molinetto della Croda.
+Continue west to Refrontolo, where I highly recommend making a short detour north to Molinetto della Croda.
 The pretty watermill dates to the first half of the 17th century and sits picturesquely beside a small pond populated by gaggles of geese.

 San Vigilio Viewpoint